The graduate program in the Department of Communication Studies at the University of Texas at Austin is divided into three primary areas of study.

 Organizational Communication is the study of human interaction within complex organizations, and the management of organizational behavior.
 Course work in organizational communication offers both qualitative approaches to data analysis (category development and descriptive observation techniques) and quantitative approaches (measurement, psychological categories, and behavioral science research designs).
 The faculty views these approaches as complementary; many students attempt to achieve mastery in both modes.

-Organizational Comm and Technology Faculty
+Organizational Communication and Technology Faculty

 Graduate Courses